 2. Protection for your children

-- Can you still maintain the premium payments on your own?
+• Can you maintain premium payments on your own?

 Some single parents in Singapore also choose to add critical illness coverage after divorce, reasoning that if they fall ill, there may no longer be another adult in the household to provide financially for the kids.